Skip to main content

 Why it matters

 We need strong and vibrant civic health to move forward on solving problems and building a bright future for our state.
 Evidence and experience have shown that the health of our democracy and civic life is linked to our broader individual and community well-being in meaningful ways.
 We know that more connected communities are more economically resilient, individuals who participate in civic life have greater access to opportunity and well-being, and policies are more responsive when everyone is engaged.
-Driven by this deep commitment to civic health, CFA’s School Participatory Budgeting (SPB) program is an innovative approach to equipping, engaging, and empowering our rising generation to be active and informed participants in civic life.
+Driven by this deep commitment to civic health, CFA’s School Participatory Budgeting (SPB) initiative is an innovative approach to equipping, engaging, and empowering our rising generation to be active and informed participants in civic life.

 How it works